TopForexBroker/BestForexBrokers/FOREX BROKERS with fixed spreads .md

 - There are no surprise charges per transaction
 - It is easier to plan and test strategies

+However, it's essential to compare brokers’ spreads as wide spreads can eat into potential profits—especially for scalpers or intraday traders.

 ---

 ## Advantages of No Commission Trading